Cheltenham Day 2 Tips - Wednesday's Tips for the 2025 Festival

 When is Cheltenham Ladies Day?

-Ladies Day at the Cheltenham Festival always takes place on the second day of the four-day Festival and always falls on the Wednesday.
-In 2025, Cheltenham Ladies Day is on Wednesday 12th March.
+Ladies Day at the Cheltenham Festival, now known as Style Wednesday, always takes place on the second day of the four-day Festival and always falls on the Wednesday.
+In 2025, Cheltenham Ladies Day is on Wednesday, March 12th.

 What is the feature race on Day 2 of Cheltenham?

-The feature race on Day 2 of the Cheltenham Festival is the Queen Mother Champion Chase, which is run over two miles on the Old Course.
+The feature race on Day 2 of the Cheltenham Festival is the Champion Chase, which is run over two miles on the Old Course.

 Who won the Queen Mother Champion Chase in 2024?